dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 It is not always necessary or correct to include all repo components in source build.
 Components should be excluded if they are not required for the platform being source-built.
-Including them expands the source-build graph and may not be possible because of licensing.
+Including them expands the source build graph and may not be possible because of licensing.
-Examples include tests, Windows components (rmember source build currently only supports Linux and macOS), etc. To exlcude these components use the `DotNetBuildFromSource` msbuild property to conditionally exclude.
+Examples include tests, Windows components (remember source build currently only supports Linux and macOS), etc. To exlcude these components use the `DotNetBuildFromSource` msbuild property to conditionally exclude.